skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **I have multiple users in my organization who share the same Kubernetes cluster.
 How do I provide isolation for their SkyPilot workloads?**

-  You can create an individual Kubernetes namespace for each user and set it in the kubeconfig distributed to the user.
-SkyPilot will use this namespace for running all tasks.
+  For isolation, you can create separate Kubernetes namespaces and set them in the kubeconfig distributed to users.
+SkyPilot will use the namespace set in the kubeconfig for running all tasks.

 Features and Roadmap
 --------------------